Spanish Fork, Utah: Government

+Spanish Fork has a council-manager form of government.

+Education

 In 1862, Spanish Fork built its first school house.
 That one room edifice served the city's educational needs for nearly 50 years.
 In 1910, Spanish Fork built the Thurber School on Main Street.
 Although it's not used for daily K-12 classes anymore, it still functions as a city office building.
 Today, Spanish Fork is served by the Nebo School District.
 Public schools in this district within Spanish Fork include the following: